cwalk/LeapMotion-Eyesbot/README.md

 Currently the code allows the user to drive the robot as follows in the diagram below.
 You can change the values to speed up/slow down the robot if you wish.

+If your hand is above a value of "200" on the Y axis, as percieved by the Leap Motion, the code automatically send the speeds "0.0" to both the left and right wheels, essentially stopping the robot.
+If you ever want to stop the robot, just move your hand higher on the Y axis until the robot stops moving.

 ![Movement Diagram](/Movement Diagram.png?raw=true "Movement Diagram")

 ## Gesture Support